 IAPs are a critical feature of the employment counselling process and central to the work of PES.
-A study of Public Employment Services (PES) in Europe identifies the attention paid to helping individuals develop personal action plans as one of four characteristic features of careers guidance and counselling services (Sultana & Watts, 2006).
-Typically, IAPs issued by PES are legally binding for both client/ customer and the PES, with sanctions following failure of either party to fulfil the agreement (Schneider, 2008).
+A study of Public Employment Services (PES) in Europe identifies the attention paid to helping individuals develop personal action plans as one of four5 characteristic features of careers guidance and counselling services (Sultana & Watts, 2006).
+Typically, IAPs issued by PES are binding for both client/ customer and the PES, with sanctions following failure of either party to fulfil the agreement (Schneider, 2008).
 Considerable variations exist regarding the duration of unemployment when an IAP is created.
-The range is from 'not specified: all interviews are voluntary' to 'once a week' (OECD, 2007).
-The frequency and length of interviews will affect the type of the IAPs negotiated with clients/ customers.
-For example, if interviews are mandatory, short and timed every week or every two weeks, then the IAP is likely to take on the function of monitoring specific client/ customer behaviour.
-If interviews are purely voluntary, with clients/ customers when they present for support at the PES and take longer, then it is more likely that the approach to the IAP will be client-centred, with the client/ customer empowered to become self-motivated to engage in the actions negotiated and agreed with the employment counsellor.
+The range is from not 'specified: all interviews are voluntary' to 'once a week' (OECD, 2007).
+The frequency of interviews will affect the type of the IAPs negotiated with clients/ customers.
+For example, if interviews are mandatory and timed every week or every two weeks, then the IAP is likely to take on the function of monitoring specific client/ customer behaviour.
+If interviews are purely voluntary, with clients/ customers of when they present for support at the PES, then it is more likely that the approach to the IAP will be clientcentred, with the client/ customer self motivated to engage in the actions agreed with the employment counsellor.